About Rebecca

-I’m a member of the Society of Children’s Book Writers and Illustrators and The Poet’s Garage, a collective of professional children’s poets.
-I’m represented by Sarah Stephens at Red Fox Literary.
+She is a member of the Society of Children’s Book Writers and Illustrators and The Poet’s Garage, a collective of professional children’s poets.
+She is represented by Sarah Stephens at Red Fox Literary.

 Here I am at about age three, learning to fish.